-Yoko Okumura is an award winning writer, director, producer and performer.
-Born in a Buddhist temple in Japan and raised in the frost bite of Minneapolis, Yoko now lives and works under the blazing sun of Los Angeles.
+Yoko Okumura (she/her) is a genre-fluid writer, director, and performer.
+Born in a Buddhist temple in Japan and raised in the frostbite of Minneapolis, Yoko now lives and works in Los Angeles.

 Her short, Kimi Kabuki, received a DGA Student Film Award, the Panavision New Filmmakers Award and an Austin Film Festival Jury Award.

-Yoko has a BFA in Film/Video from CALARTS and an MFA in Film Directing from AFI.
+Yoko has a BFA in Film/Video from CALARTS and an MFA in Film Directing from the American Film Institute.

 When not working in media arts Yoko dabbles in fire dancing, aerial arts and would love to learn how to do a backflip.